itpp-labs/website-addons/website_multi_company/doc/index.rst

 dbfilter
 --------

-No updates in odoo config is requered if you use only one database.
+No updates in odoo config is required if you use only one database.
 But for multi-database instance odoo has to know which database to use when handle new request without session information.
 There are two ways to do it: